fiduswriter/simple-datatables/Dynamically-adding-data.md

 ---

-Nested `JSON` strings can easily be imported:
+`JSON` strings can easily be imported also:

 ```json
 "[{